MarketSquare/robotframework-ai/README.md

 - **presence_penalty: float = 0** Exact same as frequency_penalty except its scope is reduced to the immediate context.
     The immediate context can be seen as one or more paragrahps about a singular subject.
     Can be anything from -2 to 2.
-- **kwargs: dict:** Additional parameters can be supplied for specific types of test data.
+- **kwargs: dict:** Additional arguments can be supplied for specific types of test data.
 These will be explained in per type below

 ### Addresses

-When generating addresses additional parameter are available.
-These parameters are as follows:
+When generating addresses additional argument are available.
+These arguments are as follows:

 - **Country:str:** The country from which to create addresses.
 If None, will generate an address from anywhere.
 Default = None